Card Sound Bridge

 Card Sound Bridge is a high-rise toll causeway connecting southern Miami-Dade County and northern Monroe County.
 It is one of only two ways that motorists can leave or enter the Florida Keys (the other is U.S. Route 1).
-The toll for two-axle automobiles is US$1.50 (US$1.00 for each additional axle) if paid via SunPass.
+The toll for two-axle automobiles is $2.13 for two-axle vehicles: cars, pickup trucks or motorcycles. $4.08 for three axles.

+$1.35 per each additional axle if paid via SunPass.
 The prior toll plaza was demolished during Hurricane Matthew and has been replaced with a toll-by-plate plaza.
 The toll fee will be charged by plate automatically and sent via the mail to the address on the vehicle registration.
 The cashless all-electronic tolling system replaced the previous staffed toll booth on October 20, 2018.
 The toll fee is waived upon evacuating the Keys for hurricanes or in instances in which US 1 is impassable.